-I. Past Climate Change
+I. Past Changes

-Earth's climate system involves regional, hemispheric, and global phenomena.
-It is impossible to understand global climate without understanding both individual components of the system and the system as a whole, as evidenced by data from a large number of locations and over a range of time scales.
+Earth is a system that has regional, hemispheric, and global phenomena.
+It is impossible to understand large-scale changes without understanding both individual components of the system and the system as a whole, as evidenced by data from a large number of locations and over a range of time scales.

-1. Industrial and Instrumental Period: Spatially distributed evidence from ice cores spanning the industrial and instrumental period (last 100-200 years) is still needed to establish human impacts on the climate, cryosphere and atmosphere.
+1. Industrial and Instrumental Period: Spatially distributed evidence from ice cores spanning the industrial and instrumental period (last 100-200 years) is still needed to establish human impacts on the environment, cryosphere and atmosphere.
 Associated studies of modern surface processes, calibration of models and correlating remote sensing data with in situ data are needed.
 Shallow ice cores (generally <200 m) are relatively easy to recover and consequently more records can be collected to evaluate spatial patterns of change.

-Over the past 200 years, human activities have had significant impact on atmospheric composition and climate, yet the impacts in polar and remote high-latitude and highaltitude regions are poorly resolved.
-Shallow ice coring programs have been, and will continue to be done through individual or small-group projects at targeted sites (e.g., ice coring in midlatitude temperate glaciers, Alaska, and in selected areas of the Arctic and Antarctic) and through internationally coordinated scientific traverses (e.g., International Trans-Antarctic Science Expedition, Norwegian-U.S. Scientific Traverse of East Antarctica) or other logistical models (e.g. RAICA US-South Korea collaboration collecting coastal West Antarctic ice cores via icebreaking research vessel and helicopters).
-Some of these shallow coring arrays must also be updated in coming years since many ice cores, including the International Trans-Antarctic Scientific Expedition cores, were established in the late

-1990s to early 2000s and are thus missing the last 20 years of information.
+Over the past 200 years, human activities have had significant impact on atmospheric composition yet the impacts in polar and remote high-latitude and high-altitude regions are poorly resolved.
+Shallow ice coring programs have been, and will continue to be done through individual or small-group projects at targeted sites (e.g., ice coring in mid-latitude temperate glaciers, Alaska, and in selected areas of the Arctic and Antarctic) and through internationally coordinated scientific traverses (e.g., International Trans-Antarctic Science Expedition, Norwegian-U.S. Scientific Traverse of East Antarctica) or other logistical models (e.g. RAICA US-South Korea collaboration collecting coastal West Antarctic ice cores).
+Some of these shallow coring arrays must also be updated in coming years since many ice cores, including the International Trans-Antarctic Scientific Expedition cores, were established in the late 1990s to early 2000s and are thus missing the last 20 years of information.
 Returning to sites and taking firn cores to depths of 10-15 m would provide such an update.
 While shallow coring has been done in a number of locations, more cores are needed in order to understand whether observed patterns are regional, hemispheric, or global.
 Through a combination of over-snow science traverses and coordinated individual site efforts, an extensive array of relatively easy-to-recover ice core records, driven by individual and group proposals, is a mainstay of the ice coring community with the following objectives: